 Vocal range test

-Find your vocal range in about a minute.
-Sing from your lowest note to your highest and a live meter maps your range in note names, tells you the span in octaves, and estimates your voice type.
+Find your vocal range in about a minute, right on this page.
+Sing from your lowest note to your highest and the live meter maps your range in note names, tells you the span in octaves, and estimates your voice type.
 Free, no sign-up — your microphone audio never leaves your device.

 What is a vocal range?